Is it possible to contest a Will in Western Australia?

 Related information: Colleen McCullough’s Will and Are you in a de facto relationship without a will?

-Who decides a challenge to a Will?
+Who decides to contest a Will?
 Will I have to go to Court?

-Who can challenge a Will in Western Australia?
+Who can contest a Will in Western Australia?

 People that can ask for greater provision from a Will are: